 ETB Tax is due and payable 21 days after an assessment is issued and GIC accrue on any late payment.
 A member who is dissatisfied with a determination can object under the standard objection regime for taxation matters under Part IVC of the Tax Administration Act 1953 (Cth).

 ETB Tax is not imposed for a breach of the TBC that is attributable to capped defined benefit income streams as these pensions are subject to special income tax rules.

 Further, there have been recent changes to the TBC rules in respect of market linked pensions (‘MLP’) that commenced before 1 July 2017.
 For more information please click here.

 The TBC provisions relating to these pensions are too complex to summarise here and expert advice should be obtained.

 We can assist by providing expert advice and planning for strategic debits and credits in the TBA to assist in management of a member’s personal TBC.
 Further, we can assist by providing advice to those who need assistance to rectify a breach.

 We offer a variety of documents that may assist such as payments above the pension minimum documents and reversionary pension documents.

-Care should be given when managing a member’s personal TBC to ensure that they do not exceed it.
+Care should be given when managing a member’s personal TBC to ensure they do not exceed their maximum cap.
 Further, credits and debits going in and out of the TBA should be monitored in order to ensure that a member has sufficient personal balance cap before they commence or commute funds into or out of a pension phase account.

 - The $1.6 million transfer balance cap revisited